Nafusa Mountains campaign: Rebel advance stopped

 On 10 July, rebel-held al-Qawalish came under rocket attack by loyalist forces from Asabah, but the rebels did not retreat.

 On 13 July, loyalist forces attacked Qawalish again.
 This time the rebels retreated, some of them claiming that they had to pull back because they ran out of ammunition.
 Government troops started the attack after a group of rebels attempted to advance east of the town toward Gharyan.
 The loyalists quickly swept through Qawalish from the east and reached as far as the checkpoint on the western edge of the village.
 However, by the evening, the rebels counter-attacked.
 After a five-hour battle, they retook the town and chased loyalist forces to the outskirts of Asabah.
 During the fighting, eight rebels were killed and 27 wounded.

 On 14 July, rebels retreated back to al-Qawalish from the outskirts of Asabah after reaching within 6 km of the hamlet in order to regroup.
 The same day, rebels stated that they had run into and cleared a minefield made by loyalist forces near al-Qawalish.

 On 24 July, Libyan opposition forces repelled an offensive by government troops against Qawalish.
 Witnesses said dozens of civilians were sent to the area just before the attack by the loyalists.
 The opposition forces claimed that the civilians were being used as human shields by government troops.
 However, the Libyan government stated that they were all Gaddafi supporters and state TV showed a convoy of civilians waving green flags which they stated was attacked by the rebels.
 One rebel was killed during the fighting, the 16-year-old son of the top rebel Zintan commander.

 As the offensive in the eastern part of the mountains halted, rebels in the western part of the mountains planned a new offensive.
-On 27 July, correspondents reported seeing around 20 pickup tucks moving towards Nalut, while 30 more were congregating to the east.
+On 27 July, correspondents reported seeing around 20 pickup trucks moving towards Nalut, while 30 more were congregating to the east.
 Omar Fakkan, a rebel commander, reported that rebels from Nalut and nearby towns were massing for a new offensive against 'Ayn al Ghazaya to be begun in the upcoming days.